allmaps/allmaps/packages/render/README.md

 #### fetch

-Fetch the tile and create it's image bitmap.
+Fetch the tile and create its image bitmap.

 Returns and event when completed (or error).